alejandronanga/alejandronanga.github.io/_pages/cv.md

 ## <b>Experience</b>
 ### Thermo Fisher Scientific (2017 - Present)
 #### 3D Graphics Artist (2020 - Present)
-My current role is working with Pharma Services Global to deliver realistic 3D replicas of Thermo Fisher's pharmaceutical laboratories, factories and equipment in PBR with a very low hardware cost, parting from scans, CAD files or photographic references for AR applications on the Hololens 2.
-Delivering with this, training experiences when in person trainings are not possible due to the COVID-19 pandemic.
+I'm working with Pharma Services Global, a divison of Thermo Fisher Scientific to deliver Mixed Reality trainings to aid the assembly of new vaccination plants in the UK and US, with a partnership with Altoura and Microsoft.
+My role is recreating plants in PBR with a very low hardware cost, parting from photographic references, some CAD files and Matterport scans.

+I'm also responsible for recreating user interfaces from the multiple environments, and overall animations for the trainings.

 #### Software Engineer I / 3D Developer (2017 - 2020)
 From 2017 to 2020, I was an interdisciplinary developer in a Scrum team for the Digital Engineering division.